bySabi/carma-tap-webpack/README.md

 [tap]: https://testanything.org/
 [webpack]: https://webpack.github.io/

-Setting `Karma` with many plugins it is a time consuming process, many hours of trial and error.
+Setting `Karma` with many plugins it´s a time consuming process, many hours of trial and error.
 Now you have it all for free.

 #### This package works only on `npm 3` environments and beyond.
 Don´t use it with `npm 2`